 - Easy to use syringe for fast and accurate dosing

-- OPTIMISES DOG’S DIGESTIVE HEALTH: Contains Montmorillonite which provides...
+- ACTIVELY SUPPORT YOUR DOG’S DIGESTIVE HEALTH: Montmorillonite is a clay...

-- NATURALLY DERIVED USING PREMIUM INGREDIENTS: Buddy & Lola is a pet health...
+- NATURALLY DERIVED, USING PREMIUM INGREDIENTS: Buddy & Lola is devoted to...

-- EFFECTIVE AND FAST ACTING: This advanced digestive supplement is...
+- EFFECTIVE AND FAST ACTING: This specific, easy-to-use, advanced digestive...

 - 100% SATISFACTION GUARANTEE: From a brand you can trust.
 We have backed...